When Spinal Cord Stimulators are not helping

 Causes of Chronic Post-Surgical Spinal Pain

 - The surgery did not address the actual cause of the patient’s pain.
 The diagnosis is wrong.
-A main cause of ‘”missed” low back pain is injury to the Sacroiliac Joint.
-If your MRI showed disc degenerative disease and you had the discs operated on but the Sacroiliac Joint was not addressed, pain will continue after the surgery.
+A primary cause of “missed” low back pain is an injury to the Sacroiliac Joint.
+If your MRI showed disc degenerative disease and you had the discs operated on but the Sacroiliac Joint was not addressed, the pain will continue after the surgery.

 - The surgery made the lower back MORE unstable.
-Foraminotomy, Laminectomy, Microdiscectomy, disc surgery, all have to remove parts of bone in the spine.
+Foraminotomy, Laminectomy, Microdiscectomy, and disc surgery, all have to remove parts of the bone in the spine.

 - The “missed secondary problem.”
 The surgery may have successfully addressed what was considered your primary problem, but, you really had two problems.
 This could be a multi-segmental problem that was not discovered until after the first surgery.

 - Too much sitting after surgery, possibly too much bed rest.